 Director and Coaches

-The program is overseen by Ethan Kilby (Boys Director) and Katherine Skarbek (Girls Director).
+The program is overseen by Katherine Skarbek with assistance from Cooper Vandermass Peeler.
 Junior Academy teams are coached by Twins Staff Coaches; each team will have a coach dedicated to those players for the year with a minimum of a USSF F License.
 CLICK HERE to view the Twins Directors, Coaches, and Staff.

 Commitment – Training and Game Events